The best vacation trip we have ever taken was to Italy. The food, the history, the wine and the Limoncello did not disappoint!

 What is Limoncello used for?

-In Italy Limoncello may be served straight at the beginning of the meal or at the end of meal to help with digestion.
+In Italy, Limoncello may be served straight at the beginning of the meal or at the end of dinner to help with digestion.

-Because of the high alcoholic content, it is usually served cold in a small cup or shot glass.
-However, it isn’t meant to be taken in one shot but rather sipped and savored.
+Because of the high alcoholic content is usually served cold in a small cup or shot glass.
+However, it isn’t meant to be taken in one shot but instead sipped and savored.

 In addition, Italians would never dilute the flavor with ice.
-Therefore, it’s great to keep in the freezer and enjoy ice cold.
+Therefore, keeping in the freezer and enjoying ice cold is great.

 It’s also great served over gelato or cheesecake.
-There are many dessert recipes that include limoncello as well.
+Many dessert recipes include limoncello as well.

 Cocktails

-You will also find many US cocktails which include limoncello as an ingredient.
-You can see some of the recipes I found on this post.
+You will also find many US cocktails, which include limoncello as an ingredient.
+You can see some of the recipes I found in this post.

 Homemade Limoncello Recipe